 1. ‘Retention by day from install’ tab

-You can apply usual devtodev filters to the data in both tabs.
-Click the funnel icon at the top right corner of each section and choose a specific channel, country, device, etc. Also, if you want to analyze a specific segment only and you already built it, you can find it there.
+You can apply standard devtodev filters to the data in both tabs.
+Simply click on the funnel icon located at the top right corner of each section and choose specific channels, countries, devices, and more.
+Additionally, if you want to analyze a particular segment that you've already defined, you can find it there.

 Read more: Rolling Retention - Why is it Important?